ssyahya1/hospital-management-system/README.md

 └── created_at
 ```

-Appointments connect patients with doctors.
+An appointment belongs to one patient and one doctor.

-A unique database constraint prevents the same doctor from having two appointments at the same date and time.
+A database constraint prevents the same doctor from having two appointments at the same date and time.

 ---